 Over the years that Ponemon has been producing its CODB report, lost business has consistently been the largest cost resulting from data breaches.
 And other, longer-term studies have shown that those losses can go on for years.

-The obvious takeaway is to prevent breaches at all costs, and the 2020 CODB report did show that security automation and a “zero trust” security model lowered costs by reducing the time to identify and respond to a breach.
+The obvious takeaway is to prevent breaches at all costs, and the 2022 DBIR report did show that security automation and a “zero trust” security model lowered costs by reducing the time to identify and respond to a breach.

-But the study also found that incident response readiness had a huge impact on costs: IR teams that tested and streamlined their incident response processes reduced the average total cost of a data breach by $2 million.
+But the study also found that incident response readiness had a huge impact on costs: incident management teams that tested and streamlined their incident response processes reduced the average total cost of a data breach by $2.66 million.